johnsamuelsterling/johnsamuelsterling.github.io/teaching.md

 {% endfor %}

 <div class="info-box">
-All banner images on this page are made by friends I've made through my time in graduate school.
-Each one (not including mine) is signed in the lower left hand corner.
+All banner images on this page were created by friends I've made during my time in graduate school.
+Each one—except for mine—is signed in the lower left corner.
 </div>